yaojiezheng1-droid/amazon_order/README.md

    !!do not make your own Excel generating python strickly adhere to the readme, use json_PO_excel.py for excel generation!!
 5. Confirm that the populated `empty_base_template.xlsx` matches the cell addresses expected by the JSON.
+6. If you find any excels having the same factory name, it is a mistake go back to step 3 and merge json_template with same factory

 This process keeps products from different factories on separate spreadsheets while still providing a single sheet when everything is sourced from one